 Why should your child learn robotics online?

-- RoboModo has 25 modules, which are well-researched and compiled by educational specialists to provide a comprehensive knowledge and hands-on learning.
+- JumpStart has 25 modules, which are well-researched and compiled by educational specialists to provide a comprehensive learning.

-- The course is completely web-based – which means your child can access the course conveniently anytime, anywhere without losing continuity.
+- JumpStart is 100% online – which means your child can access the course conveniently anytime, anywhere without losing continuity.

-- Scratch Programming is an integral part of the RoboModo course – we extensively use globally-recognized child-friendly languages such as Snap or Scratch programming tools.
+- Block programming is an integral part of JumpStart course – we extensively use globally-recognized child-friendly languages such as Snap! or Scratch programming tools.

-- Your child will get a dedicated network of specialists to take help from during the course, supported by online chat or telephone.
+- Your child will get a dedicated network of specialists to take help from during the course, supported through online chat or telephone or email.